Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 CuPy has support for NVIDIA GPUs as well as AMD’s ROCm GPU platform, this demo will work on either of those GPUs.

-### A primer on Array API Standard
+### A primer on the Array API Standard

 ![Data APIs logo](/images/2022/02/data-apis-logo.png)

-As of today, NumPy with over 100 millions monthly downloads (combined from conda and PyPi) is the fundamental library of choice for array computing.
-In the past decade a plethora of array libraries have evolved, which more or less derives from NumPy’s API and it’s API is not very well defined.
+As of today, NumPy with over 100 million monthly downloads (combined from conda and PyPI) is the fundamental library of choice for array computing.
+In the past decade a plethora of array libraries have evolved, which more or less derives from NumPy’s API and its API is not very well defined.
 This is due to the fact that NumPy is a CPU-only library and today these dependent libraries are built for a variety of exotic hardware.
 As a consequence the APIs of these libraries have diverged a lot, So much so that it’s quite difficult to write code that